home-assistant/developers.home-assistant/docs/dev_101_services.md

 In some cases, entities from a service's domain may not support all service fields.
-By providing a `filter` for the field description, the field will only be shown if at least on selected entity supports the field.
+By providing a `filter` for the field description, the field will only be shown if at least one selected entity supports the field according to the configured filter.

+If multiple filters are specified, the field will be shown if at least one selected entity passes at least one filter.

 The filter supports filtering on `supported_features` as well as on state attribute values in general.